How to Create The Perfect Family Kitchen

 A family kitchen is way more than just a room for preparing food in: it is the true beating heart of the home, a multifunctional family hub for work, play, laughter and relaxation, all while keeping an eye on young children.
 It must be able to meet everyone’s demands, whatever the time of day.

 How Much Does a Family Kitchen Cost?

 The cost of a family kitchen really depends on its size, the quality of furniture and appliances that you opt for, as well as how much preparation and building work that is required.

 You should look to spend between five to ten per cent of the value of the house, but will often add more value to the house as a result.
 This is especially true if you are adding a large family space to a house that didn’t have one previously.

-Prices start from around £6,000 for good quality units for an average sized kitchen.
-Add in worktops, which will cost from £500, and appliances and fitting, which can vary from a few hundred pounds to more than £5,000, depending on the kitchen design.
+Prices start from around £8,000 for good quality units for an average sized kitchen.
+Add in worktops, which will cost from £1,200 and appliances, which can vary from a couple of thousand pounds to more than £10k, depending on the kitchen design.

 Open plan kitchens are likely to be bigger than the average kitchen, and will include more elements that need to co-ordinate for a seamless transition; this means the cost of furnishing the room will be incrementally greater.
 However, there are some clever ways to cut the cost of a new kitchen to help you keep to your budget.